Funding

 Scope

-For further guidance on scope, see our About Us page, check our previously funded projects, read the FAQs below and check the guidance notes attached to the Neuromod+ funding call application form
+For further guidance on scope and network priorities, see our About Us page, check our previously funded projects, read the FAQs below and check the guidance notes attached to the Neuromod+ funding call 3 May 2024 – application form

 Eligibility